 Dietitian: Alexa Schmidt

-Q: I’ve resolved to lose weight in 2015 but am new to healthy eating.
+Q: I’ve resolved to eat healthier in 2023 but am new to this way of fueling my mind and body.
 What’s the best way to get started so that I can reach my goal?

-A: The New Year is the perfect time to set goals and start on a path to healthy eating.
-So what exactly is healthy eating?
-Simply stated, healthy eating means having nutritious, balanced meals and snacks that keep you energized and satisfied throughout the day.
+A: The New Year is the perfect time to set goals and start on a path to eating well for good health and optimal nutrition.
+So, what exactly does that mean?
+Simply stated, it means having nutritious, balanced meals and snacks that you enjoy and that keep you energized and satisfied throughout the day.
 Sounds simple enough, right?
-And it is—if you follow these three principles.
+And it can be—if you keep these three principles in mind.
 Let’s get started!

-1. When healthy food is readily accessible, it’s easier to make smart choices.
-The best way to guarantee that you’ll eat healthy food is to stock your refrigerator and pantry with your favorite items from each of these six food groups: whole grains, fruits, vegetables, dairy, healthy fats, and lean meat, fish, and beans.
+- When your favorite nutrient rich foods are readily accessible, it’s easier to enjoy balanced meals and snacks.
+One great way to be prepared is to stock your refrigerator and pantry with your favorite items from each of these six food groups: whole grains, fruits, vegetables, dairy, healthy fats, and lean protein.
 Once you have a well-stocked fridge and pantry, you can create easy, balanced meals and snacks.
 Choose three or four food groups per meal (for example, salmon with brown rice and spinach) and one or two food groups for a snack (like a handful of almonds and a bunch of grapes).
 Of course, there are many options from each food group, but this list can serve as inspiration while grocery shopping.